photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 - [ ] Log messages that contain "no route to host" may also indicate a general network configuration problem (follow our [examples](https://dl.photoprism.app/docker/))
 - [ ] You have to resort to [alternative Docker images](../raspberry-pi.md#older-armv7-based-devices) to run MariaDB on ARMv7-based devices and those with a 32-bit operating system

+!!! tldr ""
-When you move your database server, remember to move the *storage* folder along with it and perform a [version upgrade](#version-upgrade) if necessary.
+    When you move MariaDB to another host, remember to move the *storage* folder along with it and perform a [version upgrade](#version-upgrade) if necessary.

 #### Unicode Support ####